 Additional information

-Phonak is one of the best prescription hearing aids on the market and a favorite of both audiologists and respondents to the Handbook Team’s hearing aid survey.
+Phonak is one of the leading prescription hearing aids on the market and a favorite of both audiologists and respondents to the Handbook Team’s hearing aid survey.
 Of the people who bought Phonak hearing aids, 86 percent said the devices improved their quality of life.
 This brand stood out for its pure sound quality and minimal background noise.

 From our tester